Welcome to our Easter table & Happy Easter from our family to yours!

 - This is a “butter lamb”…I had her frozen from when I purchased 2 from our Polish market (you can order these on line from an on line Polish market when it’s closer to Easter-they run about $5.00, or make one with a mold).
 While in the middle of the shoot, her head fell off.
 You can see the cracks, but you get the idea.
 See below for more info. on her.

-- The bunny below I found a couple weeks ago at a thrift store.
+- The bunny below I found a couple weeks ago at a thrift store, but here are 2 I liked on-line.

 - The Easter eggs are real, we colored them with “Paas” dye kit last weekend.
 Nothing beats plain colored eggs.
 Very simple and reminds me of my childhood.
 The girls enjoy writing everyone’s names on them with crayon.